Dementia and Massage Therapy

 As patients lose sensory and cognitive skills, they become unable to interact socially which leads to feelings of isolation, depression, anxiety and agitation.
 Touch often remains the last form of communication when all other avenues have surrendered to the disease.
 When massage therapy is administered to patients in the end stages of dementia it fosters feelings of intimacy and emotional connectedness for the patient.

-- Sleep patterns become disrupted during progression of dementia and massage has been useful in treating insomnia.
+- Sleep patterns become disrupted during the progression of dementia and massage has been useful in treating insomnia.

 - A gentle hand massage given during light conversation has shown to improve appetite within an hour of the patient receiving it.